APonce911/jekyll-mywebsite/_drafts/scala-oop.md

 <h3>Auxiliary constructors</h3>

-Is a method overloading for the parent method, implemented with different signature.
+Is a method overloading for the parent method(apply or this), implemented with different signature.
 Auxiliary constructors can be exchanged by default values on the class constructor

 <h3>Syntatic Sugar: Method Notations</h3>